Arifi/fa.mods.factions_research/README.md

-# Factions Research (UI) mod (v1.0)
+# Factions Research (Sim) mod (v1.0)

-This mod allows all ACU to make Upgrades allowing them to built T1 land factory of each faction :
+This mod allows ACUs to make Upgrades allowing them to built T1 land factory of another faction :
 This mod can be used with FAF client (http://www.faforever.com)

 ## Installation